 - Over time, through the expansion, to ensure that resources are efficiently used and the school can sustainably offer a world class education

-What does it mean for my child who is a current KSA pupil?
+What does it mean for my child ?

-KSA pupils who will be entering Years 5, 6 or 7 in September 2019 will stay at the Older Years Site - the current KSA site on Penfold Street.
-They will join one other class and be in a year group of three classes.
-This increase will increase the breadth and quality of the curriculum that we can offer, and ensure pupils can access the specialist spaces of at King Solomon Academy including science laboratories, music rooms, a large sports pitch and sports hall, dance studio and Art rooms.
+Pupils who will be entering Years 5, 6 or 7 in September 2019 will attend the Older Years Site on Penfold Street.
+By being in three classes, we increase the breadth and quality of the curriculum that we can offer, and ensure pupils can access the specialist spaces of at King Solomon Academy including science laboratories, music rooms, a large sports pitch and sports hall, dance studio and Art rooms.
 They will have a seamless transition to secondary learning with no changes to the expectations, curriculum approach or culture.

 KSA pupils in Years 8 and above in September 2019 will benefit from a school setting with more space and a designated 6th form centre.
 This will provide appropriate facilities for university preparatory learning and ensure a larger 6th form which can offer a rich curricular and extra curricular offer.

 In order to benefit from the space and facilities to create more space for our pupils, Westminster Local Authority has committed to funding building works at both of the future King Solomon Academy sites.
-It is intended for the building work to be phased across the two sites to minimise disruption.
-The major works at the current APG site will involve the building of the new nursery (where the current portakabins are).
-This work will commence during this year ahead of planned completion for September 2019.
+The building work to be phased across the two sites to minimise disruption.
+The major works at the Younger Years Site will involve the building of the new nursery.
+This work will commence during this year ahead of planned completion for September 2020.
 At the current KSA site, there will some disruption but the works will be phased to ensure this is kept to a minimum.

 Younger Years Site at Crompton Street (Years N-4)

-Unfortunately, the building project is complex, and due to these complexities, there have been delays to the project and now building works will not start until Spring 2019.
-The main impact of this is that the Nursery building will not be open in September 2019, with a projected completion date now of February 2020.
+Unfortunately, the building project is complex, and due to these complexities, there have been delays to the Nursery project.
+The main impact of this is that the Nursery building will not be open in September 2019, with a projected completion date now of September 2020.
 However, by not admitting 2 year olds into the nursery until 2020, and by not filling up places in some year groups, we will be able to comfortably house the nursery in the main building for the few months until the new nursery building is complete.

 Older Years Site at Penfold Street (Years 5-13)

-Of these works one development that I wanted to flag to parents was that of the toilet upgrades.
-The current toilet arrangements mean there is sometimes uncleanliness and poor behaviour – through the building works we have an opportunity to upgrade the toilets to bring them in line with how toilets are built in modern secondary schools.
+Of these works one development there will be toilet upgrades.
+The current toilet arrangements mean there is sometimes uncleanliness and poor behaviour – through the building works we have an opportunity to upgrade the toilets to bring them in line with how toilets are now built in modern secondary schools.
 We plan to install a modern toilet layout which include individual rooms rather than cubicles, accessed through an open-to-the-corridor handwashing area.
 This is the way modern schools are built and represents an improvement on the current dynamic where more open cubicles behind in a large, separate hand washing room have led to some incidents of poorer behaviour and uncleanliness.
 These changes will be for all of Years 5-11 and should lead to a more mature and respectful dynamic around toilets.
 Whilst the rooms/cubicles themselves become completely private, the handwashing area becomes open and observed, which means the opportunity for any inappropriate behaviour is removed.